eternaldensity/Sandcastle-Builder/README.md

 ## Changelog

+## 2.9
+- Production Control for Tool Factory
+- Panther Poke!
+This requires 2500 redactedclicks before you have any chance of seeing it
+- Moved Blackprints stat into Other, and added Logicat Level to Other stats

 ## 2.898
 - ONG performance increase - less looping on destruction
 - Prevent fractional glass chips/blocks in storage, and prevent fractional size upgrades